Abdo-reda/BasicRustUDPServer/ReadMe.md

 * There is a report that contains a much more detailed explanation of the project.

 ## Credits:
 This was a university project, it was done with a group of three (me included!).
-Thanks for Ahmed Shaaban and Nashaat <3.
+Thanks for Ahmed Shaaban and N42at <3.

 # Server(s):